KULeuven-Diepenbeek/osc-course/content/ch1-introOS/intro-os.md

 In the definition the Microkernel it states that it runs the **bare minimum** of software.
 Generally this contains the following mechanisms:

-* **Task management**: the ability to run multiple programs/tasks on the same hardware at (apparently) the same time.
+* **Task management/Scheduling**: the ability to run multiple programs/tasks on the same hardware at (apparently) the same time.
 * **Inter-Process Communication** (IPC): the ability for two different programs to communicate with each other.
 * **Address space management**: manages how the available (RAM) memory is divided between programs.